mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 authoritarian governments and most just see it as a cost of doing business.

-The Imperial Navy’s 69th Fleet is headquartered at Khizuun with squadrons in several other systems and two BatRons semi-permanently stationed at
+The Imperial Navy's 69th Fleet is headquartered at Khizuun with squadrons in several other systems and two BatRons semi-permanently stationed at
 Nimluin.
 Likewise, the Scout Service maintains a